rtylerrush/killer-keebs-inventory/README.md

 * Implemented validators in all domains

-**I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.**
+**Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.**
 <br/>
 <br/>
 * PartTest.java lines 161-176: created two unit tests for minInv and maxInv
 * PartTest.java lines 178-180: created cleanup method to print success rate at end of tests

-**J.  Remove the class files for any unused validators in order to clean your code.**
+**Remove the class files for any unused validators in order to clean your code.**
 <br/>
 <br/>
 * Removed DeletePartValidator from files, no usages